amiteshCoder/Selenium-maven-Framework/README.md

 9.Wait for the project to build(progress bar is shown on right bottom of the screen)

-10.Then select the Testng.xml in the project and run as "Testng Suite"
+10.Then select the Testng.xml in the project and run as "Testng Suite".

+#Running the framework using maven

+1.Fork the repo on your local.

+2.Open cmd/powershell and navigate to the repo.

+3.Then run the command "mvn clean install"